 An Italian born in Paris, Emile Gilioli was one of the pre-eminent sculptors of the post-war Ecole de Paris.
 This magnificent work “Paquier” is amongst the artist’s most famous works, it has been extensively exhibited and documented.
-It was originally inspired by a curious roman chapel dating from the 10th century in the town of Paquier in the Dauphine region at the foot of the Alps.
+It was originally inspired by a curious roman chapel dating from the 12th century in the town of Paquier in the Dauphine region at the foot of the Alps.
 Gilioli was entranced by the building and would spend hours contemplating the irregular lines and asymmetrical forms.
-He considered the beauty of the perpetually shifting proportions and volumes to encapsulate an eternal rhythm.
-“Sculpture for me is about the rhythm of space and time.
-Space is an essential absence.”
+He considered the beauty of the perpetually shifting proportions and volumes to encapsulate an eternal rhythm and through contemplation a means of transcending to the spiritual realm.
+In accord with the artist's wishes, he now lies at rest in the cemetery of the chapel.
 For Gilioli, the challenge of sculpture was a fusion of art and architecture and the choice of material was paramount in determining the form of the object.
 During his career he sculpted in a wide range of materials, including granite, marble, crystal, onyx, agate, lapis-lazuli, porphyry, alabaster and cement.

 After a childhood in Italy during the Great War, in 1929 Gilioli began taking evening classes at the Ecole des Arts Decoratifs in Nice and worked under the sculptor Chiavacci.
 Having finished his military service in Paris in 1931 he entered the Ecole des Beaux-Arts, where he was a pupil of Jean Bouche.
 Here he discovered Brancusi, Picasso, Duchamp-Villon and Laurens, and equally developed a fascination with Pre-Colombian, Coptic, and Classical aesthetics.
 In 1933 he took a studio at 55 rue de Seine, before moving to rue du Moulin de Beurre in 1935.